• Skip to primary navigation

 5. Create a well in the center of your flour and add your milk and apple cider vinegar.
 Slowly work the liquid into the flour-it will be loose at first but start to thicken.
 Dough will be sticky.
 Scrape excess dough off of hands and let dough rest for 3 minutes to further thicken.
 Wash hands.

 6. Return to your dough, form it into a ball.
 Dust your biscuit dough with just a tiny touch of tapioca starch and place dough on parchment paper.
-Place another sheet of parchment paper on a cookie sheet.
+Place your other sheet of parchment paper on a cookie sheet.

-8. Place the cut out biscuits on the cookie sheet.
+8. Place the cut out biscuits on the parchment lined cookie sheet.
 Repeat until you have 6-8 biscuits.
-Brush the tops with melted butter.
+Brush the tops of each one with melted butter.

 9. Bake biscuits at 350 degrees for about 15-20 minutes.
 Check in at 12 minutes.